nmaswood/Things-I-Want-To-Learn/README.md

 - [ ] Learn about Complexity Theory and more Theoretical CS

-- [ ] Learn how to start a business

-- [ ] Become better at medidation / self reflection

 - [ ] Learn some fancy NLP

 - [ ] Learn Map Reduce/ Spark/ Big Data Stuff